-An MPA-aware TCP sender SHOULD, with an EMSS large enough to contain the FPDU, segment the outgoing TCP stream such that the first octet of every FPDU is aligned with the beginning of a TCP segment, and is entirely contained in the TCP segment.
+An MPA-aware TCP sender SHOULD, when enabled for MPA, on TCP implementations that support this, and with an EMSS large enough to contain at least one FPDU, segment the outbound TCP stream such that each TCP segment begins with an FPDU, and fully contains all included FPDUs.

-Implementation note: To achieve the previous segmentation rule, TCP's Nagle [NagleDAck] algorithm SHOULD be disabled.
+Implementation note: To achieve the previous segmentation rule, TCP's Nagle [RFC0896] algorithm SHOULD be disabled.